Design of model Boger fluids with systematically controlled viscoelastic properties: MATERIAL CHARACTERIZATION

 Likewise, at low frequencies ($\omega\tau \ll 1$), the asymptotic behaviors of $G'$ and $G''$ are

-These asymptotic limits suggest that with an appropriate method for fitting the experimentally measured curves of $G'$ and $G''$ as a function of $\omega$, the three control parameters ($G_0, \tau, \chi$) can be identified independently.
-To demonstrate this approach to material property measurement, we prepared a solution of $0.2$ wt\% PIB dissolved in a $40$ \% light mineral oil and $60$ \% PB ($\eta_\text{s}\approx 10$ Pa$\cdot$s), whose storage and loss moduli were measured and presented in Fig.~\ref{fig:fitting method}(a).
+These asymptotic limits suggest that with an appropriate method for fitting the experimentally measured curves of $G'$ and $G''$ as a function of $\omega$, the three control parameters ($G_0, \tau, \nu ~\hbox{or}~ \xi$) can be identified independently.
+To demonstrate this approach to material property measurement, we prepared a solution of $0.2$ wt\% PIB dissolved in a $40$ \% light mineral oil and $60$ \% PB ($\eta_\text{s}\approx 10.3$ Pa$\cdot$s), whose storage and loss moduli were measured and presented in Fig.~\ref{fig:fitting method}(a).

-The process we used to identify the shear modulus $G_0$, the longest relaxation time $\tau$ (Zimm relaxation time), and the polymer-solvent interaction parameter $\chi$ is as follows.
-We first begin by identifying $\chi$.
-For both of the $G'$ and $G''$ curves, Eq.~(\ref{zimm high frequency}) predicts $G', G''-\eta_s\omega\propto \omega^{1-\chi}$ for $\omega\tau\gg1$.
-However, the fitting of $G''-\eta_s\omega$ is sensitive to the quality of the measurement of the solvent viscosity, and the $G'$ data tend to curve upward at high values of $\omega$ instead of increasing at a constant rate.
-This increase of $G'$ has also been observed in other Boger fluids fabricated with oligomeric solvents; one study~\cite{clasen2006dilute} suggests that such a variation indicates the existence of shorter relaxation modes coming from the weak elasticity of the oligomeric solvent.
-These features make power-law fitting challenging in solutions made with low polymer concentrations or low polymer molecular weights, because the region of the data points with a consistent power-law increase becomes narrower.
+The process we used to identify the shear modulus $G_0$, the longest relaxation time $\tau$ (Zimm relaxation time), and the $\nu$-dependent parameter in the Zimm model $\xi(\nu)=1-1/(3\nu)$ is as follows.
+We first begin by identifying $\xi$.
+For both of the $G'$ and $G''$ curves, Eq.~(\ref{zimm high frequency}) predicts $G', G''-\eta_s\omega\propto \omega^{1-\xi}$ for $\omega\tau\gg1$.
+However, the fitting of $G''-\eta_s\omega$ is sensitive to the quality of the measurement of the solvent viscosity, and the $G'$ data tend to curve upward at high values of $\omega$ instead of increasing at a constant rate (see Fig.~\ref{fig:fitting method}(a,i)).
+We point to multiple possibilities concerning why $G'$ and $G''$ curves cross-over at a high frequency.
+First, inertial effects can influence measurements at high shear frequencies~\cite{ewoldt2015experimental}.
+On the other hand, one study~\cite{clasen2006dilute} suggests that such a variation indicates the existence of shorter relaxation modes coming from the weak elasticity of the oligomeric solvent.
+Lastly, at sufficiently high frequencies $G'$ and $G''$ curves are expected to crossover due to the finite chain-length effects (see Fig.~\ref{fig:fitting method}(a,i) at $\omega\approx 600$ rad/s), at frequencies higher than we can access with our rheometer.
+With shorter chains, such crossover occurs at lower frequencies, which delimits the range over which $G'$ and $G''$ increases with $\omega^{1-\xi}$.
+These features make power-law fitting challenging in solutions made with low polymer concentrations or low polymer molecular weights, because the window of the data points with a consistent power-law increase becomes narrower.

 Instead, we examine the ratio of $G'$ and $G''$ at high frequencies to find